onecommons/unfurl_site/README.md

 # unfurl.run website

-The `unfurl` folder contains an unfurl project with an ensemble that will deploy a local copy of the site.
+The `.unfurl` folder contains an Unfurl project with an ensemble that will deploy a local copy of the site.

 The /docs directory is updated with: ```cp -R .tox/docs/html/* docs```

 ## Release

+1. Make sure the repository is clean.
+2. rm -rf _release
-JEKYLL_ENV=production bundle exec jekyll build -d _release
+3. JEKYLL_ENV=production bundle exec jekyll build -d _release
+4. unfurl deploy --force --instance website_bucket

 ## Notes on the console examples